-838.18 Inspections.
+838.18 INSPECTIONS.

-Upon presentation of the appropriate credentials, the Director shall have the power to enter, at reasonable times, any private or public property for the purpose of inspecting and investigating conditions relating to the enforcement of this Ordinance.
+Upon presentation of the appropriate credentials, the Director shall have the power to enter, at reasonable times, any private or public property for the purpose of inspecting and investigating conditions relating to the enforcement of this chapter.

-838.19 Emergency order.
+838.19 EMERGENCY ORDER.